EMC Corporation: Acquisition by Dell

 Iomega could harm the LenovoEMC partnership.

+Starting in 2018 and more prominently in 2019, Dell began transitioning from using "Dell EMC" to "Dell Technologies" as its brand name.

 Products and services

 In addition to those of the majority-owned Pivotal company, Dell EMC sells products and services, including products from other Dell Technologies companies, designed to allow IT departments to move to a cloud computing model and to analyze big data.
 LenovoEMC, formerly Iomega, sells storage products.